by Jeff Goulden

 Groundhogs (Marmota Monax), also called woodchucks, land-beaver or whistle-pigs are a very close relative of the marmot and are similar in size and appearance.
 As I found out, it is very easy to use a picture of a marmot and call it a groundhog.

 More pictures of these fascinating animals can be seen in my Marmot Gallery.
+Signed fine art prints from many of my photographs are available for purchase on Fine Art America.
+Be sure to enter discount code LFMNSE at checkout.
 For special offers and to follow my photographic journey please Join My Email List.

 In this Photo Blog I have combined my 50 year passion for photography and my love of the natural world, creating a portfolio that reveals nature in its pure and simple beauty.
 I am pleased to share my passion with you through this blog.